 If you’ve requested a password reset via the Log In page Forgot Password link, it’s probably in your Spam, Updates or Promotions folder (some email applications do “auto-sorting” of your email, too).
 You can also check whatever folder your email application uses for “all mail”.
 The email will be from email@example.com so you could also search for that email before contacting us.

 The browser cache is the “static” (unchanging) version of a web page that your browser, computer, tablet or smartphone creates and saves to make a website load faster on your next visit.
 Sometimes, though (like maybe now), you don’t want to see the “old” version – you need to access a page that has been changed since your last visit.
-Time to empty your cache, which used to be easy to do, but modern browsers often bury this option in their menus or don’t do a complete job.
+Time to empty your cache, which used to be easy to do, but modern browsers (on computers and on smartphones or tablets) often bury this option in their menus or don’t do a complete job.
 Tablets and mobile phones are especially fond of hoarding caches, by the way – this website never serves up a “cached” page to mobile devices but your phone or table doesn’t care, so it does.

 Cookies are files created by your web browser, at the request of a website, that are stored on your hard drive.
 They keep track of your visits and activity to deliver you better user experiences when you next visit.
 When you log in or fill in forms (like when purchasing an item online), a cookie is created as you go from step to step during a “session” (which is what any interactive time you spend there is called).
 Sometimes this creates a problem for you when you have a new password for a site you’ve already logged in to (like this one), so you need to erase not only your browser cache but any cookies that are hanging around as well.
 You can often choose to clear cache and cookies at the same time and you can usually view any saved cookies in your browser settings or preferences file, from within the browser.